Product design

 We began with a design sprint to quickly frame the opportunity.
 Through “How might we” exercises, Crazy 8s sketching, and storyboarding, we identified a vision for a digital fraud claim experience that felt calm, human, and reassuring.

-After the sprint, I mapped the existing call-center workflows to uncover dependencies and friction points.
-These insights informed a simplified, user-centered digital process focused on reducing cognitive load during stressful moments.
+After the sprint, I analyzed the existing fraud reporting process to uncover dependencies and friction points, identifying opportunities to simplify and humanize the digital experience for customers.
+These insights informed a simplified, user-centered flow focused on reducing cognitive load during stressful moments.

-I collaborated closely with accessibility and risk partners to ensure the experience remained inclusive, compliant, and aligned with internal policy requirements.
+I collaborated closely with accessibility and risk partners to ensure the experience remained inclusive, compliant, and aligned with regulatory and policy requirements.

 Desktop web view of the guided fraud interview, designed with a conversational tone to reduce user stress during claim submission.